devanshsharan/n-queen/README.md

 2. **js/chess-ui.js** : A Chess UI generator which takes an object of Engine class and visualize that engines steps.
 3. **js/n-queens-backtracking-engine.js** : BackTracking engine to solve n-queens problem.
 4. **js/n-queens-genetic-engine.js** : Genetic Algorithm based engine to solve n-queens problem.
-# Demo
-click [here](https://chess.akdev.ir) to see online demo hosted on github pages